France considers only one vaccine dose for people who had covid

 “I don’t think that we need to worry about false positives in that case,” he said.

-Amanda Coletta in Toronto and Carolyn Y. Johnson in Boulder, Colo., contributed to this story.
+Amanda Coletta in Toronto and Carolyn Y. Johnson in Boulder, Colo., contributed to this report.